Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 - Partner with a licensed carrier that already offers HSA-eligible HDHP coverage.

-- ClearHealth provides the transparent pricing layer and member-facing platform.
+- ClearHealth provides the portable member relationship, HSA experience, transparent pricing layer, and member-facing platform.

 - Operate as a Managing General Agent (MGA) or Managing General Underwriter (MGU).

-- Revenue: per-member admin fee (around $25 PMPM) and shared margin with the carrier.
+- Revenue: per-member admin fee (around $25 per month) and shared margin with the carrier.

 Advantages: fastest route to market, leverages carrier licensing and compliance.
 Limitations: less control over underwriting, claims, and fund logic.